 - $44.95 U.S.

 The United States spearheaded the creation of many international organizations and treaties after World War II and maintains a strong record of compliance across several issue areas, yet it also refuses to ratify major international conventions like the UN Convention on the Law of the Sea and the Convention on the Elimination of All Forms of Discrimination Against Women.
-Why does the United States often seem to support international law in one way while neglecting or even violating it in another?
+Why does the U.S. often seem to support international law in one way while neglecting or even violating it in another?

-“The relationship of the US to the global order is quite complicated.
+“The relationship of the U.S. to the global order is quite complicated.
 The book does a solid job in addressing major points of this relationship.”

-—Emilia Justyna Powell, University of Notre Dame
+—Emilia Justyna Powell, Associate Professor of Political Science, University of Notre Dame